Baclaran Church: History

 On June 27, 2023, the feast day of Our Mother of Perpetual Help, the shrine was declared an Important Cultural Property by the National Museum of the Philippines.

 Architecture

 The Modern Romanesque building has a full seating capacity of 2,000, but as many as 11,000 people (including those standing) can fit inside during Masses.
-The baldachin, made of marble, serves as the shrine's centerpiece and is where the icon is enshrined.
-The ceiling design is patterned on two hands joined as the prayer posture.
+The baldachin, made of marble, serves as the shrine's centrepiece and is where the icon is enshrined.
+The ceiling design is patterned after two hands joined in prayer.

 The belfry, which has mosaics of the icon on its four faces, is built closer to Roxas Boulevard some distance from the shrine.
 It is topped by a finial in the shape of a simplified Redemptorist coat-of-arms, particularly the Cross, Spear, and sponge on a stick of hyssop.
-It also hosts the Sinirangan coffee shop at its base until the COVID-19 pandemic.
-The coffee shop is the present site of the Perpetual Help Center and Souvenir Shop.
+It also housed the Sinirangan coffee shop at its base until the COVID-19 pandemic, and presently has the Perpetual Help Center and Souvenir Shop.